-Expands the structural concepts acquired in French 4.
-Develops advanced vocabulary to maximize comprehension and expression skills.
-Provides greater depth in the study of France and the francophone world's culture and literature with wider range of readings.
-Emphasizes oral discussions, presentations, as well as written compositions and analysis on a more complex topics and advanced level.
+This course expands the structural concepts acquired in French 4.
+It develops advanced vocabulary to maximize comprehension and expression skills.
+It also provides greater depth in the study of France and the Francophone world's culture and literature with wider range of readings.
+The course emphasizes oral discussions and presentations as well as written compositions and analysis on more complex topics.